Pain (Patient) (cont.)

 Weakness, muscle wasting, and muscle/bone pain may be treated with heat (a hot pack or heating pad); cold (flexible ice packs); exercise (to strengthen weak muscles, loosen stiff joints, help restore coordination and balance, and strengthen the heart); changing the position of the patient; restricting the movement of painful areas or broken bones; or controlled low-voltage electrical stimulation.

-Integrative interventions include massage therapy and acupuncture.
+Integrative interventions include massage therapy, acupuncture, and music.

 Massage therapy has been studied as part of supportive care in managing cancer-related pain.
 Massage may help improve relaxation and benefit mood.
 Preclinical and clinical trials show that massage therapy may: